CIS-SoftwareDesign-S21/pro-04-study-resources/README.md

 Learning a new language can be hard specially for people who are starting from scratch.
 Practicing and doing as much exercises/quizzes is a great way to start off, but not the best one.
 My idea is to include various video clips for people to watch so they can learn through hearing it.
 These videos will be based on the lessons/category that learners are on.
 I'm pretty sure there are many videos on Youtube (or else where), but sometimes people don't know where to start off.
 So, having videos for people to watch is another step of learning Japanese and it is easier for them to watch rather than searching for videos that may result in watching a bad ones (aka clickbait).
 Also, if looking up on YouTube, it can be a distraction due to recommended videos next to it.
 Putting a video on the webpage is pretty straightforward by using `<video>` or `<iframe>`.
 I would also like to include questions for people to answers after watching the videos to see how much they get out of by hearing Japanese.

+### Concentration (card game)

+Concentration is the famous card game where a deck of cards is shuffled & laid out one by one face down on a table and the player picks up two cards each turn.
+If the two cards match, the player "wins" the round and removes the cards from the table.
+This can be considered as earning a point.
+If the two cards do not match, then the player does not win anything that round and the cards must simply be placed face down on the table again, in the same position.
+The game can be played with multiple people, but when playing alone the goal of the game is to find every matching pair of cards as quickly as possible.
+I think this game is a perfect choice to implement in げんき Study Resources because it is the embodiment of memorization when it comes to games, so much so that it is quite literally referred to as "Memory", or "Memorization" sometimes.
+It is also incredibly simple, with a very straightforward set of rules as well as a very easily measurable value of success.
+My plan would be to have either a vocab word & its translation be a pair, or have a kanji & its reading be a pair.
+This would not be too complicated in terms of implementation and would be great for helping memorize new vocab words and kanji, so I think it would be a great addition to this app.

 ## Personas

 ### Jake